NLAP Program

 Hunter contacts are verified automatically based on moderated Activator logs.
 No need to submit your own log.

-To earn awards, you need to make contacts with Activators from the specified number of different NLP districts (specific PNA sites).
+To earn awards, you need to make contacts with Activators from the specified number of different NLAP districts (specific PNA sites).

 Getting Your Award